Realizing Unitary $k$-designs with a Single Quench

-Our finding—that a single quench suffices to realize unitary $k$-designs—opens several concrete directions: $(\mathrm{i})$ \emph{Integrability and weak chaos:} How effective is the single-quench protocol in the integrable or near-integrable regime?
-Does it reproduce the Brownian dynamics of the model?
-Can the approach to a $k$-design serve as a quantitative diagnostic of chaos as integrability is tuned? $(\mathrm{ii})$ \emph{Minimal perturbations:} Replacing the quench with a weak random perturbation of a time-independent Hamiltonian may provide an even lighter-weight route to approximate designs; determining the minimal perturbation strength and its scaling with system size remains open. $(\mathrm{iii})$\emph{Symmetries and sectors:} With conservation laws or fixed-sector dynamics \cite{Jian2022LinearGO, Tiutiakina2023FramePO}, how do symmetry constraints modify the attainable design order and the required switch time $t_s$?
-What changes if the post-quench ensemble or the charge sector differs from the pre-quench one? (iv) \emph{Transition-like behavior:} Varying the ratio of random to deterministic couplings could induce sharp crossovers—or bona fide transitions—in “designability,” potentially correlated with underlying dynamical or spectral transitions. $(\mathrm{v})$ \emph{Experimental integration:} The protocol is naturally compatible with randomized measurements (OTOCs, entanglement probes), since the Hamiltonian already realized on hardware can generate near-Haar unitaries after a single parameter switch.
-Identifying optimal operating points—balancing total evolution time, error tolerance, and control noise—would directly benefit current platforms. $(\mathrm{vi})$ \emph{Beyond Hamiltonian:} The single-quench principle suggests circuit-level analogs—one-shot reconfigurations of gate ensembles—that approach Haar moments with minimal spatiotemporal modulation, offering an alternative to fully Brownian schemes.
-An important question is how the requirement $t_s \gtrsim t_{\mathrm{Th}}$ translates into an equivalent depth or light-cone condition in random-circuit implementations. $(\mathrm{vii})$ \emph{Lindbladian evolution:} Does the single-quench idea extend to open, Markovian dynamics?
-Can one quench dissipative rates or the Lindbladian generator to realize approximate unitary $k$-designs—or channel $k$-designs over CPTP maps? $(\mathrm{viii})$ \emph{Strong designs:} Can single-quench evolution realize strong unitary designs \cite{PRXQuantum.2.030339, Bannai2022, schuster2025strongrandomunitariesfast}, and under what spectral or mixing conditions?
+Our work opens several concrete directions: $(\mathrm{i})$ \emph{Integrability and weak chaos:} How effective is the single-quench protocol in the integrable or near-integrable regime? $(\mathrm{ii})$ \emph{Minimal perturbations:} Replacing the quench with a weak random perturbation may provide an even lighter-weight route to unitary designs. $(\mathrm{iii})$\emph{Symmetries and sectors:} With conservation laws or fixed-sector dynamics \cite{Jian2022LinearGO, Tiutiakina2023FramePO}, how do symmetry constraints modify the attainable design order and the required switch time $t_s$? (iv) \emph{Transition-like behavior:} Varying the ratio of random to deterministic couplings could induce sharp crossovers in “designability,” potentially correlated with underlying dynamical or spectral transitions. $(\mathrm{v})$ \emph{Experimental integration:} The protocol is naturally compatible with randomized measurements (OTOCs, entanglement probes), since the Hamiltonian already realized on hardware can generate near-Haar unitaries after a single parameter switch.
+Identifying optimal operating points would directly benefit current platforms. $(\mathrm{vi})$ \emph{Beyond Hamiltonian:} Our single-quench protocol suggests circuit-level analogs: a one-shot reconfiguration of the gate ensemble that approaches Haar moments with minimal spatiotemporal modulation, providing an alternative to fully Brownian schemes.
+A key question is how the condition $t_s \gtrsim t_{\mathrm{Th}}$ maps onto a depth (or light-cone) requirement in random-circuit realizations \footnote{Our protocol is intrinsically \emph{analog} (quench evolution under a many-body Hamiltonian), so a gate \emph{depth} is not an inherent notion.
+For digital implementations, a Trotterized realization of full SYK would require a depth growing with system size and the number of interaction terms.
+By contrast, in the reduced-rank SYK setting, the same $k$-design behavior can be reached with effectively constant control complexity: in the proposal \cite{baumgartner2024quantumsimulationsachdevyekitaevmodel}, the random couplings are imprinted by a single speckle pattern, and a quench corresponds to one rapid reconfiguration, i.e.\ two global unitaries (before/after the quench) independent of system size.}.
+Control-parameter complexity is also an interesting open question \footnote{An open question is how many independent couplings must be re-randomized across a quench to achieve an approximate $k$-design, and whether a small set of control knobs already suffices.
+Clarifying this would connect our analog sampler to random-circuit and Floquet-based $k$-design constructions, where the resources are naturally expressed in terms of depth and tunable parameters.} $(\mathrm{vii})$ \emph{Lindbladian evolution:} Does the single-quench idea extend to open, Markovian dynamics?
+Can one quench dissipative rates or the Lindbladian generator to realize approximate unitary $k$-designs—or channel $k$-designs over CPTP maps? $(\mathrm{viii})$ \emph{Strong designs:} Can single-quench evolution realize strong unitary designs \cite{PRXQuantum.2.030339, Bannai2022, schuster2025strongrandomunitariesfast}?
+Overall, our single-quench approach provides a minimal-control pathway to high-quality pseudorandomness.
+Mapping its performance across symmetry classes, degrees of integrability breaking, and architectures—and establishing rigorous finite-size and finite-time error bounds for approximate $k$-designs—are natural next steps with clear theoretical and experimental payoff.